eclipse-tractusx/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

 }
 ```

 The second request will return all assets.
-It`s called `request catalog` and will be explained in the next step.
+It's called `request catalog` and will be explained in the next step.

 ## Request the catalog